chielorenz/outclass/README.md

 ### Composability

-The `add` method also accepts any number of Outclass objects, the internal state of given instances is added to the main object.
+The `add` method also accepts any number of Outclass objects, the internal state of the given instances is added to the main object.

 ```ts
 const styleVariant = oc.variant("style", {